sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_58_ConditionsAndLoopsTypesOfJumpInstructions/Quiz01.md

 **Description**

-a) JE is, Jump if Equal to.

-b) JE is, Jump if Equal to.

-c) JE is, Jump if Equal to.

-d) JE is, Jump if Equal to.
+JE is, Jump if Equal to.

 ---
 ---